jeffthomasweb/HerokuFlaskHelloWorld/README.md

 git push heroku main
 ```

-You'll see your app being deployed in the termainl and will see a message like the one below when it's deployed:
+You'll see your app being deployed in the terminal and will see a message like the one below when it's deployed:

 ```
 remote: Verifying deploy... done.